 4. You can get regular updates on their work.

-Rather than force work upon someone in a team meeting, the respectful way is to talk about it one-to-one.
+Rather than force work upon someone in a team meeting, the respectful way is to talk about it one-on-one.
 You may think a particular employee is the right person with the right skills to take on a new challenge, but they may disagree.
-They might feel insecure or feel they do not have the right skills, or even think someone else in the team could do a better job.
+They might feel insecure or feel they do not have the right skills, or even think someone else on the team could do a better job.

 6. You can ask them to help other struggling team members.

-"When You Stop Learning, You Stop Living" SkillShare Makes Learning Easy.
-Skillshare Is Our #1 Rated Learning Platform With Great Lessons On:★★★★★ Creating: Photography, Film-Making, Music, Graphic Design & Coding ★★★★★ Building: Leadership, Communication, Entrepreneurship & Marketing ★★★★★ Thriving: Personal & Professional Development, Productivity, Time Management "Skillshare is like Netflix for learning.
+"Skillshare is like Netflix for learning.
 I take a course every time I need a new skill.
 With over 30,000 courses to choose from, I always have something to learn."
-Barry D. Moore - Founder: GreatWorkLife.com |
+Barry D. Moore - Founder: GreatWorkLife.com

 7. You can iron out conflict in a private setting.